Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 What Are The Side Effects?

-Common side-effects of Winstrol include liver problems, as well as certain stomach, skin, and metabolic issues.
-Some serious side effects also depend on the Winstrol dosage, like for other anabolic steroids.
+Winstrol often leads to liver, stomach, skin, and metabolic issues.
+The severity of these side effects can depend on the dosage, just like with other anabolic steroids.

 Liver Problems